How to Touch Up Paint A Car?

 Car color codes can be found in a few different places, depending on the make and model of the car.
 The easiest place to start is by looking at the vehicle’s vehicle identification number (VIN).
 This code is usually located on the dashboard of the car on the driver’s side, and it should include the car’s color code.

-Additionally, you may be able to locate the code in the owner’s manual or on a tag located inside the driver’s side doorjamb.
+You may be able to locate the code in the owner’s manual or on a tag located inside the driver’s side doorjamb.
 Some cars may also have a sticker placed in the engine compartment or on the radiator support panel, which will also contain the color code.
-Finally, you can contact the manufacturer to determine the color code for your vehicle.
+You can contact the manufacturer to determine the color code for your vehicle.